Dust (His Dark Materials): Nature and characteristics

-In the multiverse of His Dark Materials, the characters perceive Dust visually; scholar Amanda M. Greenwell observes that "at no point does any character touch, taste, hear, or smell Dust."
+In the multiverse of His Dark Materials, the characters perceive Dust visually; the scholar Amanda M. Greenwell observes that "at no point does any character touch, taste, hear, or smell Dust."
 While the human eye is unable to see Dust unaided, multiple characters still manage to "see" it.Attempts to see and interpret Dust, or see and appreciate evidence of it in other visual manifestations, drive the action of the entire trilogy—which suggests that Pullman's work, insofar as it employs this investigation into visual literacy, is largely about the way the human subject chooses to perceive the world around him.At the start of Northern Lights Lord Asriel is one of the few to have seen Dust, but only with the aid of "photograms" taken with "a new specially prepared emulsion".
 He shows the scholars at Jordan College a slide show, revealing Dust as "a fountain of glowing particles".
 Pullman himself has stated that the "projecting lantern" that Asriel uses was based on childhood memories of his own grandfather's magic lantern.